Climate Uncensored: Climate realism

 Assessment

 A summary of the assessment is given at the top of this page.
-It can be compared with the assessments for other groups via the summary table in document 154.
 Details of the checklist elements are given here.

 1. Is climate action an overriding priority, on the basis of e.g. the gross injustice?